 (1) Certification Track: (a) Proof of CBI or M&AMI certification from the IBBA or M&A Source, and (b) written recommendations from two current CABB members regarding their business brokerage experience and competency in same.

-c.
-All Regular Members must maintain a valid and current license issued by California Bureau of Real Estate (BRE).
-Any Regular Member whose BRE license no longer states “LICENSED” will immediately lose all privileges of membership until that time that the BRE license is restored.
+c All Broker Members must maintain a valid and current license issued by California Department of Real Estate (DRE).
+Any Broker Member whose DRE license no longer states “LICENSED” will result in a suspension of all membership privileges until such time as their DRE “licensed” status is restored.

 a.
-Application for membership shall be made in writing on a form prescribed by the Board.
-The applicant shall be given a copy of the Association Bylaws, Code of Ethics, and (3) any Terms of Service in effect at that time, and agree to abide by all of them, as applicable.
+Application for membership in any category shall be made in writing in a manner prescribed by the Board.
+The applicant shall attest that they have read (1) the Association Bylaws, (2) the Code of Ethics, and (3) any Terms of Service in effect at that time, and agree to abide by all of them, as applicable.

 a.
-Membership fees and annual dues shall be determined from time to time by 2/3 vote of the Board.
-The Membership fee shall be submitted at time of application and will be refunded in full if the applicant is not accepted into membership.
+Membership application fees and annual dues shall be determined from time to time by the Board.
+The Membership application fee shall be submitted at time of application and will be refunded in full if the applicant is not accepted into membership.

 b.
 Annual dues shall be payable in full no later than December 31 of the year immediately prior to which the dues are applicable.

 The Board may authorize the conferring of certificates, badges or plaques upon members of the Association to acknowledge active membership.